malachi43/introduction-to-API/README.md

 - On your local machine open your terminal, create a folder and cd into it.
 Run the command `git clone git@github.com:malachi43/introduction-to-API.git` to get a local copy of the project on your machine.

 - Run `npm install` to install the required dependencies.
-Thereafter start the server with the command `node index.js`
+Thereafter start the server with the command `npm start`

 - Point your browser to `http://localhost:3000/api/v1/rooms` to see the available rooms.